 Gossip columns couldn’t always be trusted.
 The men who ran them typically chose three avenues to acquire their information.
 Firstly, they paid for it.
-Servants disloyal to their employers could make a pretty profit by selling the secrets of the men and women they served.
-The papers with tighter purse strings favored a different route.
-Chiefly, blackmail.
+Servants disloyal to their employers could make a pretty penny by selling the secrets of the men and women they served.
+The papers with tighter purse strings favored a different route: chiefly, blackmail.
 A third set of London publishers opted for an even more seditious source of scandal: their own imaginations.
 They printed outright fabrications, some of them wildly salacious, with little consequence to them and sometimes great consequence to those they slandered.

 The gossip rag I held now was one of the more reputable ones in print.
-Commoners would read it and take its word on the latest affair of the King’s brother for gospel.
-The ton would skip over that article – we already knew all about the antics of the King’s siblings – and move on to the next.
+Commoners would read it and take its word on the latest affair of King George’s brother for gospel.
+The ton would skip over that article – we already knew all about the antics of the king’s siblings – and move on to the next.
 No doubt they would wonder at the vague and cryptic entry they found there.

 “Every member of the ton that likes to think themselves a patron of the arts turned out for Drury Lane’s closing night of Romeo and Juliet,” I read aloud to John.
 “Even the dour Duchess of H____ was there, with her merry twin brother Lord R_____.
 Though she seemed to greatly enjoy the first half of the performance, the latter half was another story, and one can’t help but wonder what happened during intermission to sour her mood.”

 I tossed the paper onto John’s desk so he could read it for himself.

 “Is this the only mention of us?” he asked, his eyes skimming over the sheet.

 “The only one I’ve managed to find so far,” I told him.
 “I sent Harriet out an hour ago to acquire the papers we’re not subscribed to, along with the more notorious gossip rags.”